ninevra/coda/step-by-step/combat-turns.md

 	REACTIONS

 Every turn, you receive a reaction point.
-This reaction persists until spent or until replaced with a new reaction point.
+This reaction point persists until spent or until replaced with a new reaction point.
 You cannot have more than one reaction point at a time.

 A reaction is a specialized kind of action that you pay for with reaction points instead of action points.